ravendb/docs/docs/server/deployment/as-iis-application.markdown

 ## Setting up with IIS 6

-When using IIS 6, you need to modify the Web.config file and remove the `system.webServer` element and add the following system.web element:
+When using IIS 6, you need to make sure all requests are mapped to the ASP.NET DLL, and modify the Web.config file and remove the `system.webServer` element and add the following system.web element:

 {CODE-START:xml/}
 <system.web>